tomwhite007/rename-angular-component/README.md

 - services
 - guards
 - modules
+- pipes
+- interfaces
+- enums
+- classes, functions, and variables that follow the "Rule of One"

 ## How to use

 Right-click the Angular file or its associated sibling file (.html, .scss, .spec.ts).

-Click 'Rename Angular Component' and then enter a new name.
+Click 'Rename Angular file' and then enter a new name.

 The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.